-Stanmore Country Park and Wood Farm form a large continuous open space running between Stanmore town centre and Wood Lane on the ridge above.
+Stanmore Country Park lies just north of Stanmore Station on the slopes of the hill leading up to Wood Farm to the north.
 On warm summer weekends it is busy with walkers and visitors; on a frosty winter’s day it can be deserted of people but loud with passing birds and foraging muntjak deer.
 The reserve is open all year round and welcomes all visitors.
 All that we ask of visitors is that you treat the site with respect – that includes not dropping litter, not picking flowers or fungi, not lighting fires, not damaging trees or fences, and keeping dogs under control.

 The open space is managed by voluntary wardens who work to record species and enhance the site’s biodiversity.
 Larger scale work, such as mechanical cutting of the open areas to prevent scrub growth, is performed by council workers and contractors.

 The lower parts of Stanmore Country Park lie on the heavy, impermeable London Clay.
 As the ground rises to the north, successively faster draining soils overlay the London Clay: first the Claygate Beds and then the rounded pebbles of the Stanmore Beds.
 As the Stanmore Beds and Claygate Beds drain freely, water washes nutrients out of the surface layers causing the soil to be acid.
 This means that very different ecologies can be seen on Stanmore Country Park within a few metres of each other.